lgolubeckis/lgolubeckis/README.md

 -Statistical Analysis: Conducting hypothesis testing and regression analysis to derive business insights.

-On top of all this, I'm eagerly working toward landing my first job as a data analyst, applying my analytical mindset and skills to help businesses make data-driven decisions.
+On top of all this, I'm eagerly working toward landing my first job as a data analyst where I will be able to apply my analytical mindset and skills to help businesses make data-driven decisions.

 What I've Worked On: